enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

     greet (V3 1 2 3)
     greet 8
 ```

-> The actionables for this section are:
->
-> - Work out what it means for an _atom_ to conform to an interface.

 #### Special Interfaces
 In order to aid usability we include a few special interfaces in the standard